 During the first year, you will develop strong programming skills.
 In the second year, we look in more detail at systems development, processing and advanced programming techniques.

-We would like you to have obtained five GCSE subjects at Grade 4 or above including Grade 4 in English and Grade 5 in Mathematics.
+A minimum of five GCSE subjects at Grade 4 or above including Grade 4 in English and Grade 6 in Mathematics.
 The Mathematics grade is particularly important because of the logical, mathematical and problem-solving skills in Computer Science.
 Our most successful students are those who study Mathematics alongside Computer Science.

 Although many of our students already have well-developed IT skills, there is no requirement for a formal qualification in Computer Science or ICT.

 Throughout the 2 years, there will be benchmarks to help you monitor your progression through the course.
 The A level has written and on-screen tests that cover all aspects of the 2 year course.
 There is also an individual project worth 20% of the assessment.